 This article will show you everything you need to know to take care of a baby chipmunk.

-Three Critical Issues
+Three Critical Issues With Newborn Chipmunks

 If you just found an orphaned chipmunk, which typically happens in the late spring, then the three most critical items you need to address first are warmth, dehydration and stress.
 Any of these issues can easily cause a newborn to die.
 Here is what you need to know about each issue.

-Keep The Animal Warm
+Keep The Baby Chipmunk Warm

 A newborn chipmunk, especially one whose eyes are still closed, is unable to generate enough body heat to keep itself warm and will die of hypothermia if left unattended.
 The natural body temperature of a chipmunk is about 95-100F and you will need to recreate conditions that will mimic the newborn sleeping in a burrow with the other babies and its mother.